rayford295/rayford295.github.io/_pages/about.md

 [Deblur-yolo: Real-time object detection with efficient blind motion deblurring](https://ieeexplore.ieee.org/abstract/document/9534352)

-Shen Zheng, Yuxiong Wu, **Shiyu Jiang**, Changjie Lu, Gaurav Gupta. *International Joint Conference on Neural Networks*, 2021
+Shen Zheng, Yuxiong Wu, **Shiyu Jiang**, Changjie Lu, Gaurav Gupta*. *International Joint Conference on Neural Networks*, 2021

 - In this work, we propose Deblur-YOLO, an efficient, YOLO-based and detection-driven approach robust to motion blur photographs.
 </div>
 </div>

-**Shiyu Jiang**, Junjie Jia, Yi Yuan, Yuxiong Wu, Tianqi Wang.
+**Shiyu Jiang**, Junjie Jia, Yi Yuan, Yuxiong Wu*, Tianqi Wang.
 [Research on China’s Primary Industry: Evidence From Regional Analysis Based on SVM and Moran’s Index](https://ieeexplore.ieee.org/abstract/document/9754653)
 . *International Conference on Cloud Computing and Intelligent Systems*, 2021.
 - This article aims to use machine learning and Moran’s I to analyze the current situation of China’s primary industry from a regional perspective.